Motorola 68000: Interrupts

 The CPU recognizes seven interrupt levels.
 Levels 1 through 5 are strictly prioritized.
 That is, a higher-numbered interrupt can always interrupt a lower-numbered interrupt.
 In the status register, a privileged instruction allows setting the current minimum interrupt level, blocking lower or equal priority interrupts.
 For example, if the interrupt level in the status register is set to 3, higher levels from 4 to 7 can cause an exception.
 Level 7 is a level triggered non-maskable interrupt (NMI).
 Level 1 can be interrupted by any higher level.
 Level 0 means no interrupt.
 The level is stored in the status register, and is visible to user-level programs.

 Hardware interrupts are signalled to the CPU using three inputs that encode the highest pending interrupt priority.
 A separate encoder is usually required to encode the interrupts, though for systems that do not require more than three hardware interrupts it is possible to connect the interrupt signals directly to the encoded inputs at the cost of more software complexity.
-The interrupt controller can be as simple as a 74LS148 priority encoder, or may be part of a very large-scale integration (VLSI) peripheral chip such as the MC68901 Multi-Function Peripheral (used in the Atari ST range of computers and Sharp X68000), which also provides a UART, timer, and parallel I/O.
+The interrupt controller can be as simple as a 74LS148 priority encoder, or may be part of a very large-scale integration (VLSI) peripheral chip such as the MC68901 Multi-Function Peripheral (used in the Atari ST range of computers and X68000), which also provides a UART, timer, and parallel I/O.

 The "exception table" (interrupt vector table interrupt vector addresses) is fixed at addresses 0 through 1023, permitting 256 32-bit vectors.
 The first vector (RESET) consists of two vectors, namely the starting stack address, and the starting code address.
 Vectors 3 through 15 are used to report various errors: bus error, address error, illegal instruction, zero division, CHK and CHK2 vector, privilege violation (to block privilege escalation), and some reserved vectors that became line 1010 emulator, line 1111 emulator, and hardware breakpoint.
 Vector 24 starts the real interrupts: spurious interrupt (no hardware acknowledgement), and level 1 through level 7 autovectors, then the 16 TRAP vectors, then some more reserved vectors, then the user defined vectors.